AnnaRogers04/SMGQuarry/Development_Journal.md

 2315276

-## Brief
+## Brief Question

  2. Will video games inevitably mature into a new narrative artform driven by their storytelling ambitions?
-Consider different narrative structures deployed by game designers and the player’s role in experiencing and constructing game stories. (asking if video games in themselves will be considered their own art form driven by their choices in design story telling narrative)
+Consider different narrative structures deployed by game designers and the player’s role in experiencing and constructing game stories.

+ (asking if video games in themselves will be considered their own art form driven by their choices in design story telling narrative)

 ## Project Outline
 The game I've chosen to base this project off of is The Quarry, a cinematic third person game experience that relies on ambiance and scenes to proivide the player with an immserive experience.
 I wanted to create a playable scene that felt like The Quarry by impletemting a similar interaction system the orignal game and a similar UI system to try learn something new and push my bounderies outside my comfort zone.
 I will do this by researching and learning blueprints for interaction systems and adjusting them to suit the style of gameplay wanted.

-## Research
+## Research:

 ### Methodology